Ratchanontt/NCDsListenerWebpage/README.md

 # :man_student: Web page for NCDs Listener Project :man_technologist:

-:point_right: This page show about my project, NCDs Listener: Social Listening Web Application for Non-Communicable Disease (NCDs) Patients.
+:point_right: This page shows my project, NCDs Listener: Social Listening Web Application for Non-Communicable Disease (NCDs) Patients.

-## What you will see in my page ?
-[Click Me! to visit](https://sitthatkaja.github.io/HerbariumWebpage/)
+## What will you see on my page?
+[Click Me! to visit](https://github.com/MOOwuttichai/NCDs_Listener)
 - Developer of NCDs Listener.
 - Main content
 - Abstract
+- Workflow
+- Web Overview
+- Storyboard
 - Project poster
+- Activities
-- Reward
+- Rewards

 ## You can see our code for developing NCDs Listener [Click Me! to GitHub](https://github.com/MOOwuttichai/NCDs_Listener)

-:point_right: We hope our offerings meet your expectations and provide you with satisfaction. :pray: :pray: :pray:
+:point_right: We hope our offerings meet your expectations and satisfy you. :pray: :pray: :pray:

 ---